panva/node-oidc-provider/docs/configuration.md

 ### postLogoutRedirectUri

-Url to which the op redirects the user-agent when no post_logout_redirect_uri is provided by the rp
+URL to which the OP redirects the User-Agent when no post_logout_redirect_uri is provided by the RP
 affects: session management

 default value: